RSS

 When you view your house from across the street, does it appear weathered or faded?
 If so, it is probably time to treat it to a fresh coat of paint.
 This is usually a sound investment; new paint can do wonders to increase a home’s perceived value.
 Stay away from unusual or loud colours.
 The new colour should fit in with surrounding houses and complement the style and structure of your house.

 Examine the roof closely.
 Old or leaking roofs should be replaced.
 If there are leaks, you will have to disclose this detail to the homebuyer anyway, and they will want it replaced.
-If there is not any apparent damage, however, wait for word from the Calgary Home Inspector before making repairs.
+However, if there is not any apparent damage, wait for word from the Calgary Home Inspector before making repairs.

 The Front Door and Porch